Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

 obtain the brief description, detailed description, and severity for the alarm:

-*   The EMS must be configured to catch the SNMP INFORM messages used to report alarms from Clearwater Core.
+*   The EMS must be configured to catch the SNMP INFORM messages used to report alarms from Clearwater.
 It is also recommended that the EMS must display the alarm information provided by the following MIBs.

 *   Upon receiving a SNMP INFORM message from Clearwater the EMS can obtain the